parallelworks/sl-archive-whondrs/README.md

 with a push, this feedback loop would become unlimited because all archiving pushes would start another round of training.

+## Branch Navigation

+A visualization of the organization of the branches of this repository is available under the `Insights` tab at the top and then selecting `Network` from the list on the left sidebar.
+There are three main "trunks" in this repository:
+1. `main` - the main branch which contains ML models/results from the Summer 2019 WHONDRS campaign (the dataset with the most features/inputs).
+Also, this branch contains a record of all the analysis/figures in the manuscript.
+2. `main-no-fticr` - this parallel branch to `main` contains ML models/results from a merged Summer 2019 and 2022 sampling campaigns.
+There are more data points, but fewer features in this data set; in particular no FTICR, isotope, NPOC, cytometry, sediment fractions, or %C/%N.
+3. `main-extrapolate` - this parallel branch to `main` and `main-no-fticr` contains ML models/results using only the "large-scale" features - the variables that we can collect from [global databases](https://github.com/parallelworks/global-river-databases) so that we have ML models that can make predictions at nearly any river segment.
+Each main "trunk" has several ML models "sprouting" from it.
+The trunks contain the core configuration of each type of ML model described above while the ML model branches contain small adjustments to those configurations for particular cases and/or reproducibility runs.

 ## Contents

 1. `input_data` training data for the ML models.
 2. `ml_models` machine learning models trained on the `input_data`.
 3. `test_deploy_key.sh` allows for testing the deploy key of a repository by cloning, making a branch, and pushing changes on that branch back to the repository.
 4. `scripts` contains data preprocessing/wrangling/postprocessing scripts specific to this data set that bookend the workflow.
+5. `examples` contains the visualation of the results in this repository including examples for plotting FPI results and running predictions with the ML models.
+6. `output_data` (only available on ML model branches, not on the `main*` trunks) holds the overall results of the ML model on that branch.

 ## Setup on GitHub